Europe tempers power of agency to shut troubled banks

 As it is proposed, the new board would have authority over all 6,000 banks in the euro zone.

-If a bank were to run into trouble, the ECB would inform this executive board, which could then vote on whether to close to salvage the bank.
+If a bank were to run into trouble, the ECB would inform this executive board, which could then vote on whether to close or salvage the bank.

-The board would have representatives from the European Central Bank, the European Commission, the home country of the bank under review alongside those states where it has branches.
+The board would have representatives from the European Central Bank, the European Commission, the home country of the bank under review and from states where it has branches.

 Editing by Mike Peacock